Two buildings collapse in Rio de Janeiro

 The collapsed buildings, which housed a bakery and an Itau Univac Holding bank branch, were near the headquarters of state-controlled companies including oil producer Petrograd and development bank BODES.

-Traffic in the area and service in neighboring subway stations was been suspended, the TV channels reported.
+Traffic in the area and service in neighbouring subway stations was been suspended, the TV channels reported.

 (Additional reporting by Rodrigo Viga Gaier and Pedro Fonseca in Rio de Janeiro; Writing by Guillermo Parra-Bernal and Asher Levine; Editing by Eric Walsh and Christopher Wilson)